Are adult Home and Community Based Services (HCBS) only made available for HARP eligible clients?

 Yes, HCBS services are only available to clients that are enrolled in a HARP or an HIV SNP after they've undergone assessment and the assessment has indicated that they are eligible and for which services.
 For more information consult a recent workflow presentation.

-Will Managed Care Organizations know who the designated Home and Community Based Services (HCBS) providers are?
-How do providers find out who the HCBS providers are?
+Will Managed Care Organizations know who the designated adult Home and Community Based Services (HCBS) providers are?
+How do providers find out who the adult HCBS providers are?

 How do associations, agencies, and non-Medicaid providers get designated to provide adult Home and Community Based Services?